proteinreport/proteinreport.org/content/en/directory/karana/index.md

 date: 2020-07-09 15:47:21
 lastmod: 2020-07-09 15:47:21
 slug: /karana
-description: "Karana is re-imagining Asian Food - we&#039;re on a crusade against compromise.
+description: "Karana is re-imagining Asian Food - we're on a crusade against compromise.
 Our range of whole -plant based Asian foods combine taste, health, and sustainability in every bite.
 No trade-offs.
 We take natural, whole-plant ingrdeients and we transforme them into irresistibly meaty dumplings and baos without any heavy processing or artificial nasties."
 proteins: [Plant-Based]
 products: [Meat]
 business: [Production]